 Answer: Sometimes, a marketing need will get cut short or your priorities will shift and you’ll no longer have immediate use for a contractor.
 If you need to end a contract early, contact your account manager at your staffing firm.
 Explain the situation and work with them to create an agreeable arrangement between your business, the contractor and your staffing agency.

 Question: What happens if I want to add a temporary contractor to our full-time staff?

-Answer: Sometimes you’ll bring in a contractor who is so great you simply MUST bring them onboard your team, or will find out that a need you though was short-term could be extended indefinitely.
+Answer: Sometimes you’ll bring in a contractor who is so great you simply MUST bring them onboard your team, or will find out that a need you thought was short-term could be extended indefinitely.
 When that happens, it’s entirely possible to hire them full-time (assuming the contractor is also interested in your terms).
 MarketPro is happy to work with you to determine a mutually agreeable arrangement for the transfer of an individual to full-time from contract.

 Question: What happens if a contractor gets hurt on the job?

 Answer: If the injury is life-threatening or severe, you should call 9-11 immediately.
 As soon as the situation is no longer in in an immediate state of emergency, you should contact your staffing agency account manager.
 Your agency should have workman’s comp insurance and will explain the next steps to you and the contractor.

 Our top ideas, stories, suggestions, and information on staffing straight from the MarketPro blog.